Computer Engineering

 PHD University of Texas at Austin

-Robert Woodley, Assistant Teaching Professor
+Robert Woodley, Associate Teaching Professor

 PHD University of Missouri-Rolla